magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/install.md

 ### Installation steps

+1. If you have a previous 2.3.0 alpha or Page Builder alpha version installed, run `composer clearcache` before installing again.
+If you don’t clear the cache, Composer will not download the latest alpha release from the repo.
+It will instead use your locally cached packages.
-1. Navigate to the root directory of your Magento application
+2. Navigate to the directory where you want to install Magento and Page Builder.
-2. Install 2.3 alpha, run composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.3.0-alpha20
+3. Install 2.3.0 alpha, run composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.3.0-alpha.
-    Enter keys that you crated in your account (go to Marketplace / My Profile / Access Keys)
+    Enter keys that you created in your account (go to Marketplace / My Profile / Access Keys)
-3. Install Page Builder
+4. Install Page Builder
     ``` sh
     composer require magento/module-page-builder-commerce
     ```
-4. Enable Page Builder module using the following command:
+5. Enable Page Builder module using the following command:
     ``` sh
     bin/magento setup:upgrade
     ```